Hansimov/bing-chat-api/README.md

 - Support Docker deployment

 🔨 In progress:
+- [ ] Enhance performance and reduce session create requests
 - [ ] Use auto proxies to enable create in restricted servers
-- [ ] Enhance performance and reduce session create requests
+    - This is moved to another repo, and would release it when it is ready.
 - [ ] Authentication with API key